 Following a car wreck, especially one with severe injuries, you should pursue compensation with the help of a skilled motor vehicle crash attorney.
 Most injured parties choose to pursue an insurance settlement.

-While obtaining a car accident settlement in Sunset Hills may seem intimidating, working with the driven lawyers at Longo Biggs, LC could explain the pros and cons of seeking a settlement and going to trial.
+While obtaining a car accident settlement in Sunset Hills may seem intimidating, working with the driven lawyers at Longo Biggs Injury Law could explain the pros and cons of seeking a settlement and going to trial.

 Reasons to Accept a Settlement after an Auto Accident

 Many people assume that they must accept the first settlement offer that the insurance company throws out, but that is not true.
-A competent lawyer at Longo Biggs, LC in Sunset Hills could look at the facts of the motor vehicle crash case and advise the injured party on if pushing for more is prudent.
+A competent lawyer at Longo Biggs Injury Law in Sunset Hills could look at the facts of the motor vehicle crash case and advise the injured party on if pushing for more is prudent.
 That depends on how badly they were injured, how much property damage was done, what insurance money is available, and the risk of going to trial.